 Children need to get vaccinated against COVID-19.

-TRUE.
-When a COVID vaccine is authorized for all children, we will advocate that every eligible child be vaccinated against COVID.
-While, compared to older adults, it is less likely that children infected with COVID will become very ill, it is not zero.
+While, compared to older adults, it is less likely that children infected with COVID-19 will become very ill, it is not zero.
 As of May 26, 2022, nearly 13.4 million children in the United States have tested positive for COVID-19 since the onset of the pandemic.
 The vaccine is important for the health and safety of children, but also to prevent them from spreading the disease to adults such as parents, grandparents and teachers.

 COVID-19 vaccines could help people in the U.S. return to pre-pandemic activities.

 TRUE.
 While masks, social distancing and hand hygiene can prevent 85 percent of COVID-19 cases, vaccines are key to returning to the lifestyles and workplaces we enjoyed before the pandemic.